Calocedrus decurrens

 Calocedrus decurrens, with the common names incense cedar and California incense cedar (syn.
-Libocedrus decurrens Torr.), is a species of coniferous tree native to western North America.
+Libocedrus decurrens Torr.), is a species of coniferous tree in the cypress family, Cupressaceae, native to western North America.
 It is the most widely known species in the genus, and is often simply called incense cedar without the regional qualifier.

 Description

 Calocedrus decurrens is a large tree, typically reaching heights of 30-40 m and a trunk diameter up to 1.2 m.
 The largest known tree, located in Klamath National Forest, Siskiyou County, California, is 47.98 m tall with a 12 m circumference trunk and a 17.5 m spread.
 Specimens form a broad conic crown of spreading branches.
 The bark is orange-brown weathering grayish, smooth at first, becoming fissured and exfoliating in long strips on the lower trunk on old trees.
 Specimens can live to over 500 years old.

 The foliage is produced in flattened sprays with scale-like leaves 2–15 mm long; they are arranged in opposite decussate pairs, with the successive pairs closely then distantly spaced, so forming apparent whorls of four; the facial pairs are flat, with the lateral pairs folded over their bases.
 The leaves are bright green on both sides of the shoots, with only inconspicuous stomata.
 The foliage, when crushed, gives off an aroma somewhat akin to shoe-polish.

 The seed cones are 20–35 mm long, pale green to yellow, with four (rarely six) scales arranged in opposite decussate pairs; the outer pair of scales each bears two winged seeds, the inner pair(s) usually being sterile and fused together in a flat plate.
 The cones turn orange to yellow-brown when mature about 8 months after pollination.
 The pollen cones are 6–8 mm long.